Cords Cords Cords Cords

 There are a range of iPaaS solutions with a broad spectrum of capabilities, but there are some trade-offs in capabilities.
 Some iPaaS solutions offer pre-built components to connect applications and automate business processes, while others require IT to create the integrations themselves. iPaaS solutions with pre-built components simplify common integrations but may not provide the capability to handle more complex integrations.

-Jitterbit’s iPaaS solution offers both the ease of use in common integrations and the depth to address complex integrations.
-Jitterbit’s Customer Experience API360 is a solution designed to accelerate the automation of popular business processes across the entire customer lifecycle.
-The CX API360 methodology, built on Jitterbit’s industry-leading API360 framework, leverages best practices from thousands of integrations by Jitterbit customers and partners.
+Jitterbit’s iPaaS solution offers both the ease-of-use in common integrations and the depth to address complex integrations.
+Jitterbit’s Customer Experience solution is designed to accelerate the automation of popular business processes across the entire customer lifecycle.
+Our solution is built on Jitterbit’s industry-leading iPaaS platform and leverages best practices from thousands of integrations by Jitterbit customers and partners.

-CX API360 comes with a complete lifecycle APIM tool and comes with these capabilities.
+Jitterbit’s Customer Experience solution comes with a complete lifecycle API Management tool and comes with these capabilities:

 • Single Platform for Integration

-CX API360 is based on Jitterbit’s API Integration Platform, which has the robust capabilities to design, templatize, deploy, and manage integrations.
+Based on Jitterbit’s API integration platform, which has the robust capabilities to design, templatize, deploy, and manage integrations.

 • Out-of-the-Box Application Connectors, Integration Recipes, and Process Templates